Implementing prefers-color-scheme without FOUC

 Phase 3: Validation Add Playwright theme emulation to the CI pipeline.
 Implement visual regression testing with prefers-color-scheme toggled across all breakpoints.
 Monitor hydration mismatch logs.

 Phase 4: Deployment Enable gradual rollout via feature flag.
 Monitor Core Web Vitals (CLS, FCP) for FOUC regression.
-Rollback immediately if hydration mismatch rate exceeds 0.5%.
+Rollback if hydration mismatch rate exceeds 0.5%.